jstemerdink/EPiServer.Libraries/EPiServer.Libraries.SEO.Alchemy/README.md

 ## About

-Add EPiServer.Libraries.SEO to your project.
+Add EPi.Libraries.SEO to your project.
 When you add this, the service will be injected into the functionality of the main module.

 Next add an Alchemy API key to your appsettings ```<add key="seo.alchemy.key" value="YourKey" />``` Alchemy will analyze your content marked Searchable and they keywords it returns will be added to